University Hall and Cottages: History of the area

 Johnson's land remained largely undeveloped until 1828, when the Church and School Corporation subdivided it into 28 lots, three of which they retained for church use.
-The Church sold 27 allotments in 1828 - north on the point and south around Broadway.
+The Church sold 27 allotments in 1828, north on the point and south around Broadway.
 The Church kept the middle section where the Glebe Estate is now.
 Up until the 1970s the Glebe Estate was in the possession of the Church.

 On the point the sea breezes attracted the wealthy who built villas.
 The Broadway end attracted slaughterhouses and boiling down works that used the creek draining to Blackwattle Swamp.
 Smaller working-class houses were built around these industries.
 Abbattoirs were built there from the 1860s.
 When Glebe was made a municipality in 1859 there were pro and anti-municipal clashes in the streets.
 From 1850 Glebe was dominated by wealthier interests.

 Reclaiming the swamp, Wentworth Park opened in 1882 as a cricket ground and lawn bowls club.
 Rugby union football was played there in the late 19th century.
 The dog racing started in 1932.
 In the early 20th century modest villas were broken up into boarding houses as they were elsewhere in the inner city areas.
 The wealthier moved into the suburbs which were opening up through the railways.
-Up until the 1950s Sydney was the location for working class employment - it was a port and industrial city.
-By the 1960s central Sydney was becoming a corporate city with service-based industries - capital intensive not labour-intensive.
+Up until the 1950s Sydney was the location for working class employment, it was a port and industrial city.
+By the 1960s central Sydney was becoming a corporate city with service-based industries, capital intensive not labour-intensive.
 A shift in demographics occurred, with younger professionals and technical and administrative people servicing the corporate city wanting to live close by.
 Housing was coming under threat and the heritage conservation movement was starting.
-The Fish Markets moved in in the 1970s.
+The Fish Markets arrived in the 1970s.
 An influx of students came to Glebe in the 1960s and 1970s.